royfamas/CS361/Microservices/Zachary Jones/README.md

   to verify if they exist, this should return true if it does or false if it doesn't.

 3. UML Diagram:
+   Can be found in the directory as uml.PNG

 4.
 a) For which teammate did you implement “Microservice A”?